London Buses: Fares and concessions

 Buses in the London Buses network accept Travelcards, Oyster card products (including bus passes and Oyster pay as you go) and contactless debit and credit cards.
 Cash fares have not been available since 6 July 2014, but Day Bus passes (issued either as a single use Oyster card, or on paper from station ticket machines) were re-introduced on 2 January 2015.
 Single journey fares used to be charged in relation to length of journey (fare stages), but are now charged as single flat fares for any length of journey.
 From 2000, the flat fare was higher for journeys in Zone 1 than in outer zones, although from 2004 this difference was eliminated, the change coinciding with the introduction of Oyster card flat fares.
-As of 2025, the single fare is £1.65.
+As of 2025, the single fare is £1.75.
+In 2016, the hopper fare was introduced.
+This allows passengers to use any busses within 1 hour of touching in for no additional charge.

 With Oyster pay as you go, users are charged a set amount for single journeys, although there is a "daily cap", which limits the maximum amount of money that will be deducted from the balance, regardless of how many buses are taken that day (from 04.30 to 04.29 the next day).
 Alternatively, weekly and monthly passes may also be purchased and loaded onto an Oyster card.

 Passengers using contactless payment cards are charged the same fares as on Oyster pay as you go.
 Unlike Oyster cards, contactless cards also have a 7-day fare cap though it currently only operates on a Monday-Sunday basis.

 Under 11s can travel free on London buses and trams at any time unaccompanied by an adult; they do not need an Oyster card or a ticket.
 Children aged 11 to 15 travel free on buses with an 11–15 Oyster photocard; without an Oyster card or Travelcard, they have to pay the full adult fare.
 Visitors can have a special discount added to an ordinary Oyster card at TfL's Travel Information Centres.
 There are also concessions for London residents aged 16 to 18.

 The Freedom Pass scheme allows Greater London residents over state pension age, and those with a disability, to travel free at any time on buses and TfL's rail services.
 People who have concessionary bus passes issued by English local authorities travel free on TfL bus services at any time.